 Society is built on trust.
 We go to stores expecting clerks to give us the true prices of merchandise.
 We believe food is okay to eat when there’s an expiration date listed by a reliable company.
 Trustworthy communities allow people to work together, communicate effectively and openly engage with “the other.”
 In contrast, if honesty weren’t a basic tenet of society, whole chunks of our social fabric would crumble.
 Look no further than the Flint water crisis in Michigan as an example of dishonesty posing health risks to society; thousands of people were lied to about the unhealthy, lead-ridden state of their water, and many got sick as a result.
 This also applies on an individual level; lying kills relationships, where honesty protects integrity.
 Bearing this in mind, honesty is the best policy – it is also the necessary one.

 Other Policies are Better

 While honesty is often hailed as a virtue, our motivation for truth-telling is often more self-serving than it is pure.
 Sitting on a pent-up thought can be difficult to do, and we may feel great relief in letting go of our secrets, no matter at what cost.
-In fact, social media has exacerbated this self-indulgence, by giving people a platform through which to share, or force intimacy of their every innermost thought and feeling – ones that everyone else may not want to hear about.
-Rather than accepting from the get-go that honesty is the best policy, we should evaluate every situation and question whether or not our motives are pure in telling the truth.
+In fact, social media has exacerbated this self-indulgence, by giving people a platform through which to share.
+It may also force intimacy of their every innermost thought and feeling – ones that everyone else may not want to hear about.
+Rather than accepting from the get-go that honesty is the best policy, we should evaluate every situation and question whether our motives are pure in telling the truth.